Emotional Intelligence and Emotional Balancing

-Impulse Control is the ability to resist or delay an impulse, drive, or temptation to act and involves avoiding rash behaviors and decision making.
+Impulse Control is the ability to resist or delay an impulse, drive, or temptation to act and involves avoiding rash behaviour and decision making.

 Stress Management Composite

-Flexibility is adapting emotions, thoughts, and behaviors to unfamiliar, unpredictable, and dynamic circumstances or ideas.
+Flexibility is adapting emotions, thoughts, and behaviour to unfamiliar, unpredictable, and dynamic circumstances or ideas.

 Stress Tolerance involves coping with stressful or difficult situations and believing that one can manage or influence situations in a positive manner.